tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

 Key observation:

 - The majority of users fall into the moderate usage category (16-44 days), making up the middle 50% of the dataset.
-- The high-use category (45 to 60 days) represents the top 25% of users, meaning that only a quarter of users engage with their smart devices very frequently.
+- The high-use category (45 to 60 days) represents the top 25% of users, indicating that only a quarter of users engage frequently with their smart devices.
 - The low-use category (0-15 days) accounts for the lower 25%, showing minimal interaction with the device.

 **5. Conclusion (Act Phase)**